 We regard voting to be a right, not a privilege.
 We oppose all forms of voter suppression.
 Abolish the caucus system of selecting delegates and use the already established Washington State primary to award delegates to the Democratic Party nominating convention.

 We strongly support a level-playing field for all potential candidates, incumbent or challenger.

 We believe in restoring the ethic of public service in all activities of government.

-2012 Policy Priorities
+2016 Policy Priorities

-Establish a strong system to publicly finance elections.
+U.S. Congress, Washington State Legislature: Establish a strong system to publicly finance elections.

-Institute a ban on electronic voting machines without a voter-verifiable paper ballot, and at least a sample mini-audit of the accuracy of the machine counts.
+Federal Government: Ban electronic voting machines without a voter-verifiable paper ballot, and at least a sample mini-audit of the accuracy of the machine counts.

-Assure greater transparency when governments at all levels are writing agreements or legislation.
+Federal Government, Washington State, Whatcom County and city governments: Assure greater transparency when governments at all levels are writing agreements or legislation.

 U.S. Congress: Pass a constitutional amendment to eliminate the Electoral College in favor of presidential election by direct popular vote.